 Features like drag-and-drop functionality, automation for routine tasks, and helpful templates can make a huge difference in adoption rates.
 The goal is to find a tool that makes work easier, not one that adds another layer of complexity to everyone’s day.

-Plan for training and adoption
+Create a Plan for Training and Adoption

 Implementing new software is about more than just technology; it’s about people.
 It’s common for employees to resist new systems, especially if they feel the change is being forced on them.
 One of the biggest hurdles businesses face is a lack of training, which can stop a rollout in its tracks.